vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 - apply generator (see Fig.1);
 - change the scale of the generator to 1/3

-and replace previous two step n times.
+and replace previous two steps *n* times.
 <p><img src="apply_generator.png" alt="" /></p>
 Figure 1.
 Apply generator<br/>